Fall is the best time for some of the routine maintenance

-Here are three steps that you can take this fall to maintain your log home in top condition.
+Here are three steps that you can take as the seasons change to keep your log home in top condition.

 For larger areas, use a utility knife to remove the old caulk and replace it with fresh.
 Inspect gutters and eaves for discoloration indicating that water has lingered there too long.
 Use a ladder to check rain gutters for leaves and debris.
 Make sure downspouts are clear and that there is a means to disperse water at the bottom to avoid erosion where the water emerges.